 In more serious cases of poor hygiene standards they may decide to recommend a prosecution.
 If the prosecution is successful the Court may impose fines, prohibition on persons, premises or equipment and possibly imprisonment.

 If there is an imminent risk to consumers, officers can serve a hygiene emergency prohibition notice or remedial action notice which forbids the use of the premises or equipment.
 A hygiene emergency notice must be confirmed by the Court.

 I would like to open a food business - what should I do next?

-You need to complete the application form.
-Complete a FoodPremises Registration Form or contact us and we will send the form to you:
+You need to complete an application form.
+You can register online using this link Food Premises Registration Form or contact us and we will send the form to you: